-Write, vent, laugh, and sail through December with four Tuesday/Saturday Zoom writing circles: a chance to let it all out onto the page.
+Write, vent, laugh, honor, and sail through December with four Tuesday/Thursday Zoom writing circles: a chance to let it all out onto the page.
 We’ll write in timed bursts, read aloud to each other, plus commune on the classroom site between writing circles.

-We will also have an ongoing forum in our writing platform to check in each week, respond to prompts/optional assignments, share writing, and support each other through the season.
+On the class site, there will be an ongoing forum to check in each week, respond to prompts/optional assignments, share writing, and support each other through the season.

 Schedule of Writing Circles

 If you need help getting set up on Zoom, Susan and the Writers.com staff are happy to help.

 Through the month of December, we will join together on Zoom to write away the year, process together, welcome the darker, colder days of winter in weekly writing circles.
-We’ll also have some fun on the classroom site.
-Each week, there will be OPTIONAL writing ideas, discussion prompts, and encouragement to flourish through the month.
+We’ll also have some writing opportunities on the classroom site.
+Each week, there will be OPTIONAL prompts, assignments, and encouragement to flourish through the month.

 Week One – Thrive

 2020 has been a unique and challenging year, but in this final month, there ARE ways to thrive, not just survive.
 Beginning in Week One, we will focus on thriving and tap into the best parts of the winter season.